Newly Published Papers

 From 1985 to 2006, Insecta Mundi was produced with yearly volume numbers and printed on paper quarterly.
 As of 2007, Insecta Mundi (paper ISSN 0749-6737, CD-ROM ISSN 1942-1362, online ISSN 1942-1354) was published on paper irregularly throughout the year.
 As manuscripts are completed and published, they are individually, sequentially numbered.
 There are no longer year-based volume or issue numbers.
 Further details about our policies and procedures can be found in 2007 Insecta Mundi 0001 .
 Recent changes in the International Code of Zoological Nomenclature, starting in 2012, allowed Insecta Mundi's open accessible electronic publication to be the form validating each articles publication date.
-Now, both the paper and CD/DVD media are produced and distributed only once a year.
 In 2014, manuscript submissions to Insecta Mundi has grown to a volume that we suffered a staffing crisis and had to reorganize our manuscript processing.
 The primarily difference is that we increased the number of volunteer Editors and changed manuscript submission requirements.
 Our current staff is listed below.

 Potential authors must have their manuscript reviewed by two peer reviewers prior to submission.
 Any submission is required to provide these reviews as well as completed Reviewer Reports and a Submission Contract form.
 These are available on the Author Instructions page.
 One author of each submitted manuscript must be a current member of the Center for Systematic Entomology (CSE).
-Membership is presently $US 35.00, plus $US 6.00 for international postage.
+Membership is presently $US 40.00.

 Insecta Mundi is not in the printing business.
 Thus, we offer no reprints for sale.
 Our intent is to publish articles for CSE members and see these articles are distributed, archived, and readily available.
 Authors are provided with a PDF file of their article which can be printed easily by them or at a local print shop.
-We are working on collaboration with a printing company to sell reprints when requested.
 Insecta Mundi has no page charges, nor web posting fee, and there is no extra charge for use of color.
 The only monetary requirement is membership dues for one author.

 Insecta Mundi is widely distributed, and referenced or abstracted by several sources including the Zoological Record, CAB Abstracts, etc.